pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-missing-values-in-covariates.myst.md

 **Observe:**

-+ Values are wrong as expected, but range is reasonable
++ The prior PPC is wrong as expected, because we've set relatively uninformative priors
++ However the general range and scale is reasonable and the sampler should be able to find the highest likelihood latent space easily

 +++